mathadoor/quantization-experiments/readme.md

 ## Objective
 The purpose of this document is to present a report on the pros and cons of quantization.
-In lieu of that, I will specifically target the definition, and applicability of this technique.
-The first section will deal with defining what quantization and its various forms.
+In place of that, I will specifically target the definition and applicability of this technique.
+The first section will deal with defining quantization and its various forms.
 The next section briefly talks about where it can be applied.
 The following section will discuss the experimental setup and finally, the last section will discuss the results.

 ## Definitions
-The idea of quantization is to project a higher precision floating point number to a lower precision one.
+The idea of quantization is to project a higher-precision floating point number to a lower-precision one.
 The target data type can be either an integer or a floating point number.
 Before we delve into the specifics, let's first understand how a floating point number is represented.

-A float number of 32 bit precision is represented by splitting the bits into three parts: sign bit, exponent, and mantissa.
-The sign bit is 1 bit that indicates whether the number is positive or negative.
+A float number of 32-bit precision is represented by splitting the bits into three parts: sign bit, exponent, and mantissa.
+The sign bit is 1 bit which indicates whether the number is positive or negative.
 The exponent is 8 bits that represent the power of 2 with a bias.
 The mantissa is the remaining 23 bits that represent the fractional part of the number.
-Now, let us say we want to represent the number 0.375 in 32 bit precision.
+Now, let us say we want to represent the number 0.375 in 32-bit precision.
 First, we convert the number to binary.
 $0.375 = 2^{-2} + 2^{-3} = 0.011$
 The next step is to normalize the number.
 We shift the binary point to the left until the first bit is 1.
 $0.011 = 1.1 \times 2^{-2}$